-Healthcare marketers not only need to stay abreast of evolutions in marketing—they also have to keep up with changes in healthcare regulations, reimbursements, and trends.
+Healthcare marketers not only need to stay in tune with evolutions in marketing—they also have to keep up with changes in healthcare regulations, reimbursements and trends.
 Attending conferences, reading case studies, blog posts and white papers, and taking advantage of free certification courses are great ways to stay up to date.

-Subscribe to industry journals and publications.
+Subscribe to Industry Journals and Publications

-Some to consider include the American Marketing Association’s Marketing Health Services and Journal of Marketing, as well as the Society for Healthcare Strategy and Market Development (SHSMD) publications chronicling such topics as future healthcare trends, marketing, public relations, and strategic planning.
+Some to consider include the American Marketing Association’s Marketing Health Services and Journal of Marketing, as well as the Forum for Healthcare Strategists and Society for Healthcare Strategy and Market Development (SHSMD) publications chronicling such topics as future healthcare trends, marketing, public relations and strategic planning.

 You ensure your hospital’s Twitter and Facebook feeds are up to date, but do you spend time honing your own feeds and connecting with peers?
-Follow industry thought leaders in healthcare and healthcare marketing on Twitter to receive daily updates and participate in LinkedIn groups.
+Follow industry thought leaders in health care and healthcare marketing on Twitter to receive daily updates and participate in LinkedIn groups.

 Another advantage of connecting with peers on social media is that it gives you an opportunity to share techniques that worked for your organization.
 In the process, you position yourself as a go-to source and get the word out about things going on at your hospital or health system.